tantk/unocard/README.md

 Done by SA42 Team10 : Huang He, Long Bowen , Li Rong, Tan Tian Kian

 Even we have completed our submission for our course assignment, there are a few issues that we failed to accomplish in this assignment.
-Therefore, to learn from our mistake and ensure we improve ourselves consistently,the project will be still be updated periodically.
+Therefore, to learn from our mistake and ensure we improve ourselves consistently,the project will be still be updated periodically, paused as of september2016 , as we are all busy with our final projects and upcoming internships.

 ##A summary of the issues with this project: